davidhellmann/tailwindcss-fluid-type/README.md

                 screenMin: 20, // 20rem === 320px
                 screenMax: 96, // 96rem === 1536px
                 unit: 'rem', // default is rem but it's also possible to use 'px'
-                prefix: '' // set a prefix to use it alongside the default font sizes },
+                prefix: '', // set a prefix to use it alongside the default font sizes
+                extendValues: true, // When you set values it will extend the default values.
+Set this to false to overwrite the values.
+            },
             // Creates the text-xx classes
             // This are the default settings and analog to the tailwindcss defaults